Key textile moments of my life — From the earliest in childhood, almost spontaneous phases was lead me towards dedication to textiles

 Instead of a chance to work in the Department of Folk Costumes, I continued to study textile processes…

-Retirement, an attempt to weave (I invested in the purchase of a modern loom and equipment…
+Retirement, an attempt to weave (I invested in to purchase, of a modern loom and equipment…

 Epilogue: A textile blog based on decades of professional experience…

-I am sorry that I have to temporarily postpone the continuation of this personal story.
+I am sorry that I have to postpone the continuation of this personal story temporarily.
 It is for the sake of initiating professional topics.
 As the beginning is usually hard and slow, I try my best hoping that it will get better.

-For now, here is my photo with Zoran, a village neighbor, many years after childhood.
-But there is the same view from the hill, to the East across the valley of the South Morava river, reaches the Balkan Mountains massif.
+Now, here is my photo with Zoran, a village neighbor, many years after childhood.
+But there is the same view from the hill to the East across the valley of the South Morava river, which reaches the Balkan Mountains massif.

 Although I still own this property, the photo marks my long-ago visit, in the early 2000s.
-But I took with me distant views, smells, and children’s joy.
+But I took distant views, smells, and my children’s joy with me.

 Wishing all of you to stay well, until the next time